 - Contributes to a person being the best that they can be and can make them a better member of society.

 - Decreases the chance of relapse.

 - Allows the person to lift their mood without the need of alcohol or drugs.
-It is possible to experience a natural high that doesn’t contain any negative side effects.
+It is possible to experience a natural high that doesn’t contain any adverse side effects.

 Different Types of Spiritual Practices

-There is a large variety of spiritual practices that allows a person to choose the one that best suits their needs.
-A person can choose just one practice or can choose to use a combination of practices in order to achieve the benefits they want.
+There is a large variety of spiritual practices that allow a person to choose the one that best suits their needs.
+An individual may choose just one method or can decide to use a combination of practices to achieve the benefits they want.
 The different types of spiritual practices that person can try include:

-- Prayer: This is probably the most well known form of spiritual practices.
-It is a way of communicating between the individual and their higher power.
+- Prayer: This is probably the most well-known form of spiritual practices.
+It is a way of communicating with the individual and their higher power.

 - Meditation: This is a form of awareness where the individual is completely focused on the present moment.

-- Gratitude: Gratitude is where the person is able to acknowledge the good things they have in their life.
+- Gratitude: Gratitude is where the person can acknowledge the good things they have in their life.
 Gratitude is one of the most effective spiritual practices for those who are recovering from addiction.

 - Creativity: Activities such as painting, writing or making music can be spiritual practices that can help a person understand and discover who they truly are.
 Additionally, they are great ways to express oneself.

-- Metta meditation: Metta meditation, also known as loving kindness meditation, is another great and very powerful tool for those who are recovering from an addiction.
+- Metta meditation: Metta meditation, also known as loving kindness meditation, is another great and potent tool for those who are recovering from addiction.
 This type of meditation gives the individual the ability to forgive other people for any transgression they have done, along with learning how to forgive and love themselves.

-Learn More About Spirituality at Best Drug Rehabilitation
+Find Out More about Spirituality at Best Drug Rehabilitation